jeroentvb/jeroentvb-helper/README.md

 A string.
 The name the exported file will have.

 **item**
 Object or array.
-This will be exported to the contents of the file .
+This will be exported to the contents of the file.

+**verbose**
+Optional
+If set to `false`, nothing will be logged to the console.

 ```js
 helper.stringify(item)